ga-reth/lil-defi/README.md

 lil mev arbitrage explores a MEV strategy that extracts value via arbitrage across 2 liquidity pools - uniswap and sushi swap.

 soonTm

+## lil-uniswapv3

+> A very simple and limited adaptation of uniswap v3, built to deconstruct the protcol to it's barebones

+soonTm